Anxiety and Gut Problems: A Closer Look at the Gut-Brain Axis

 The treatment lasted eight weeks, with a follow-up three months after the trial concluded.

-Interestingly, these patients benefitted from continuous improvement at the three-month mark, suggesting that mindfulness practice has long-lasting effects.
+Interestingly, these patients benefited from continuous improvement at the three-month mark, suggesting that mindfulness practice has long-lasting effects.

 Serotonin Lives in Your Gut and Your Brain